Carla A. Kosmerl

 Pre-filing Project Review

-- the office staff will meet with developers/applicants to discuss proposed projects.
+- The Town Planner will meet with developers/applicants to discuss proposed projects.
 Information concerning all aspects of planning a site will be provided.
 These include zoning setbacks, parking requirements, landscaping, other agency involvement and potential area of concern based on past projects and discussions with agencies.

 Environmental Review Coordination